d3h1/portfolio-website/README.md

 # Portfolio

-## I will be creating a portfolio through React JS.
+## I will be creating a portfolio using React JS.